SlavovLab/BayesPG/README.md

 *Currently a work in progress.
 Please bear with us while we upload all code to repositories in the coming days.*

-This repository hosts the code for our workflow to systematically infer differences in the relative protein-to-mRNA ratios across cell types in primary human testis cells.
-We developed **BayesPG**, a hierarchical Bayesian model that jointly models cluster-level mRNA and protein estimates obtained from single-cell data.
+This repository hosts code for our workflow to systematically infer post transcriptional regulation as reflected in differences between relative protein and mRNA levels.
+To account for and distinguish between sources of variation in our data, we developed BayesPG, a hierarchical Bayesian model.
+BayesPG jointly models cell type level mRNA and protein estimates obtained from single-cell data.
+We employed BayesPG to quantitatively explore post transcriptional regulation in primary human testis cells.

 ### Workflow Overview: